tasharen/tnet/Assets/TNet/ReadMe - 3.0.0.txt

 - NEW: Added TNManager.SetAlias convenience function.
 - NEW: Added connect/disconnect notifications.
 - FIX: Fix for channel data not being set/cleared properly in some cases.
+- FIX: Fixed a long-standing issue with rare packet corruption being caused by improper buffer reuse.

 2.1.0
 - NEW: Users can now authenticate as administrators for additional functionality.
 Some requests now require admin authentication.